alanwhite/sub-lic-spec/Sample_EULA.md

 ### 8.1 Free Tier Features
 The Free Tier includes:
 - [List basic features available in Free Tier]
+- No device limits - use on unlimited devices
 - No network connectivity required
 - No account creation required
 - No data transmission to Our servers